-The District prohibits any retaliatory behavior directed against complainants, victims, witnesses, and/or any other individuals who participate in the investigation of a complaint of sexual harassment.
-Such retaliation is unlawful under federal, state, and (where applicable) local law.
-The New York State Human Rights Law protects any individual who has engaged in "protected activity."
-Protected activity occurs when a person has:
+The District prohibits any retaliatory behavior directed against complainants, victims, witnesses, and/or any other individuals who participate in the investigation of a complaint of sexual discrimination, including sexual harassment.
+Such retaliation is unlawful under federal, state, and, where applicable, local law.
+The HRL protects any individual who has engaged in "protected activity" which occurs when a person has:

-- a) Made a complaint of sexual harassment, either internally or with any anti-discrimination agency; - b) Testified or assisted in a proceeding involving sexual harassment under the Human Rights Law or other anti-discrimination law; - c) Opposed sexual harassment by making an oral or informal complaint of harassment to a supervisor, building principal, other administrator, or the CRCO;

-- d) Reported that another employee has been sexually harassed; or - e) Encouraged a fellow employee to report harassment.
+- a) Made a complaint of sexual harassment, either internally or with any anti-discrimination agency; - b) Testified or assisted in a proceeding involving sexual harassment under the Human Rights Law or other anti-discrimination law; - c) Opposed sexual harassment by making an oral or informal complaint of harassment to a supervisor, building principal, other administrator, or the CRCO; - d) Reported that another employee has been sexually harassed; or - e) Encouraged a fellow employee to report harassment.

 Even if the alleged harassment does not turn out to rise to the level of a violation of law, the individual is protected from retaliation if the person had a good faith belief that the practices were unlawful.
-However, the retaliation provision is not intended to protect persons making intentionally false charges of harassment.
+The retaliation provision is not, however, intended to protect persons making intentionally false charges of harassment.

-Reporting Allegations of Sexual Harassment
+Reporting Allegations of Sexual Discrimination

-Preventing sexual harassment is everyone's responsibility.
-The District cannot prevent or remedy sexual harassment unless it knows about it.
-Any covered person who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to a supervisor, building principal, other administrator, or the CRCO.
-Anyone who witnesses or becomes aware of potential instances of sexual harassment should report such behavior.
+Preventing sexual discrimination, including sexual harassment, is everyone's responsibility.
+The District cannot prevent or remedy sexual discrimination unless it knows about it.
+Any covered person who has been subjected to behavior that may constitute sexual discrimination, including sexual harassment, is encouraged to report such behavior to a supervisor, building principal, other administrator, or to a Title VII investigator or Title IX coordinator/investigator.
+Anyone who witnesses or becomes aware of potential instances of sexual discrimination, including sexual harassment, should report such behavior.

-Reports of sexual harassment may be made orally or in writing.
+Reports of sexual discrimination, including sexual harassment, may be made orally or in writing.
 A form for submission of a written complaint is posted on the District website, and all covered persons are encouraged to use this complaint form.
-Persons who are reporting sexual harassment on behalf of another person should use the complaint form and note that it is being submitted on another person's behalf.
+Persons who are reporting sexual discrimination on behalf of another person should use the complaint form and note that it is being submitted on another person's behalf.